How to Scale Google Ads for Ecommerce in 2026 (the 5-Lever System)

 The jewelry case study is the canonical example of this working. €120k/month account, stuck at 1.8 ROAS under a one-PMax setup.
 After the three-tier restructure (plus the four other levers), CPA was down 38% in 9 weeks.
 Same spend.
 Same algorithm.
 Different structure.

+It depends entirely on what you sell: beauty every 2 to 3 weeks, fashion every 6 weeks, home decor every 8 to 10 weeks, furniture every 6 months, jewelry 12 months or more.
 PMax asset groups go stale at different rates per vertical.
 Most agencies refresh on a quarterly schedule across all clients.
 That is too slow for beauty and too fast for furniture.

 The honest cadence by vertical:

 Beauty tools: every 2-3 weeks.
 Trend half-life in beauty is 4-6 weeks.
 Asset packs that lasted 6 months in 2022 die in 6 weeks in 2026.
+Two to three weeks is the refresh clock on beauty tool dropshipping accounts, and it does not stretch.

 Fashion: every 6 weeks.
 Catalog drops drive the cadence.
 Each new collection ships with its own asset pack.